 10. My JEAN needle is in the center and I stitched as close to the manufactured hem as possible without stitching on it.
 If you have a machine foot that has the button on it, use that foot!
 Definitely use a jean needle, they’re trucks when sewing jeans!!
 I just use navy thread or jean thread (I like this jean thread for some jeans).

 11. When you are sewing over the thick hem, your foot may look like this and or skip stitches…check out the next step!

 12. Lift your foot up, let it flatten out, engage the button so that your foot will remain flat as it stitches over the bulk of the hem; it pops back out on its own.
 It works great!

 14. Now, fold your hem out, iron if necessary.

 15. Stitch close to the left side of the seam to flatten out the hem with navy thread or this jean thread, whatever will hide and blend the best!
 You may have to pull the right and left side slightly as you sew to keep it flat and from rolling over to the hem side.

 16. I like to stitch up the side seam above the hem for about a half inch so that my seam allowance underneath doesn’t flip to the outside (in this step you are sewing on top but the underside seam allowance is facing up towards the top of the jeans).

-Step 17: Wear them without stepping on them!! 😀 Let me know if anything is unclear!
+Step 17: Wear your jeans with your new jean hem without stepping on them!! 😀 Kindly let me know if anything is unclear!
+Happy Sewing!